-Water Safety New Zealand and ACC.
-We are working together on this campaign to reduce the high number of Kiwis who lose their lives or are injured in the water each year.
+The campaign is designed and run by Water Safety New Zealand with funding from ACC.
+Our organisations are working together to reduce the high number of young males who lose their lives or are injured in the water each year.

 For enquiries about this website and campaign, contact Sheridan Bruce on 021 1928 708 or email email@example.com